Several terms used throughout the navX-sensor libraries and documentation may not be commonly understood and are defined herein.

 Important Note: navX-sensor Linear Acceleration values are in World Reference Frame.

 Advanced users may require knowledge of the following terminology.

 A quaternion is a four-element vector that can be used to encode any rotation in a 3D coordinate system.
 This single 4-element vector value can describe not only rotation about a reference frame’s origin (Pitch, Roll and Yaw) but also the rotation of that entire reference frame with respect to another.
 Furthermore, when Pitch, Roll and Yaw measures to perform certain calculations, it is not possible to clearly ascertain orientation when two axes are aligned with each other; this condition is referred to as “Gimbal Lock”.
 For robotics applications, Pitch, Roll and Yaw are sufficient, however for certain aerospace applications, Quaternions may be required to handle all possible orientations.

-navX-MXP uses Quaternions internally, and also provides the 4 quaternion values for use by those who might need them.
+navX-sensors use Quaternions internally, and also provide the 4 quaternion values for use by those who might need them.